oldmartijntje/accounts-system/README.md

 I also made some easy functions.
 To use any of these functions, you have to put 'accounts_omac.defaultConfigurations.' infront of it, like this: accounts_omac.defaultConfigurations.defaultLoadingConsole() These are the functions: 1.defaultLoadingConsole 2.defaultLoadingTkinter

+### 1.defaultLoadingConsole:
+This is a function you can call to use the account when you don't want to customize anything.
+It runs the other commands by himself.
+It will ask u for a username.
+It will create it if it doesn't exits, atleast if you want it to create an account.
+If you tell it not to create an account, it will return False.
+Otherwise it will return the account data.

+### 2.defaultLoadingTkinter:
+This is a function you can call to use the account (in tkinter) when you don't want to customize anything.
+It runs the other commands by himself.
+It will ask u for a username.
+It will create it if it doesn't exits, atleast if you want it to create an account.
+If you tell it not to create an account, it will return False.
+Otherwise it will return the account data.